-It is revealed that the basic social tensions in Indian society lack of education and minimum awareness about are environment and know-how.
-Social conservatism is extreme mode sanskritization westernization prevailing in the Indian higher education system, which led to the unemployment, poverty, urban migration and braindrain.
+Conclusion: The basic social tensions in Indian society lack of education and minimum awareness about are environment and know-how.
+Social extreme conservatism mode of sanskritization westernization trends prevailing in the Indian higher education system, which led to the unemployment, poverty, urban migration and braindrain.
 As a result the quality and the quantity of talent (human resource) as well as the huge volume of money drain from India.
 Even today higher education routes have not yet been reaching to the unprivileged rural Indian sections such a social exclusiveness is a challenged to the nation in 21st century.